-Although I’ve been to all 50 states and well over 120 countries, I’m still one of those travelers who likes to hit all the tourist hotspots and I’ve yet to go to Boston and not walk at least parts of the Freedom Trail.
+Although I’ve been to all 50 states and well over 120 countries, I’m still one of those travelers who likes to hit all the tourist hotspots and I’ve yet to spend a weekend in Boston and not walk at least parts of the Freedom Trail.

 Since we had so much walking on the docket for the day, we filled up on a hearty breakfast from OAK because full as I may have been from the previous night, I’m never one to say no to brioche French toast with Irish cream vanilla custard (and if I do then you’ll know the apocalypse is upon us and a zombie has actually overtaken my body).

 On our way out to hit the Freedom Trail, we stopped to get a map with a side of advice from Joe the concierge.
 The 2.5-mile red brick trail leads from Boston Common to Bunker Hill, and we didn’t necessarily need to go to them all again, so we asked him for his greatest hits list, which he gave us in addition to some of the best photos stops in Boston.